Hugo-loio/nutrinfo/README.md

     ./uninstall.sh

 The cli tool will be available as `nutrinfo`.
-Data will be locally saved in the current working directory from where the program launched.
+Data will be locally saved in the current working directory.